Designing Across Cultures: A Hybrid UX Research Case for TankMix

 Defining Research Objectives & Hybrid Research Plan

-Qualitative & Quantitative Phase Integration
+Phase Integration: Qualitative & Quantitative (mixed research)

 Project Execution